Titans Grip

 Best for: Someone who owns a Balanced Body reformer or other apparatus and wants guided workouts for it.

-Limitations: Nearly useless if you don't have their specific equipment.
+Honest limitations: Nearly useless if you don't have their specific equipment.
 The app's value is tied directly to hardware ownership.
+No AI analysis.

 What it does: Pilates.com offers a mix of workout classes, tutorials, and educational content, with a strong affiliation to the Pilates Method Alliance for teacher training and standards.